MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ## Fabric: close, cancel, end

-With Microsoft Fabric, you can end a Fabric capacty trial, cancel a capacity subscription, and close a Fabric account.
+With Microsoft Fabric, you can end a Fabric capacity trial, cancel a capacity subscription, and close a Fabric account.

 ## Fabric trial capacity